sussmanLab/open-Qmin/documentation/user-guide/External-fields.md

 # External fields

-The couplings to external electric and magnetic fields modeled by openQmin are described in [here](Landau-de-Gennes.html#external-fields-free-energy).
+The couplings to external electric and magnetic fields modeled by open-Qmin are described in [here](Landau-de-Gennes.html#external-fields-free-energy).

 ## Uniform fields